ignpaub/ignpaub.github.io/_pages/projects.md

 <br>
 Indirect collaboration for 40 months (September 2021 - December 2024) with this project:
 <ul>
-    <li>Using the computational resources for training all vision models for both object detection and instance segmentation.</li>
+    <li>Used the computational resources for training all vision models for both object detection and instance segmentation.</li>
 </ul>
 </div>
 <br/>